-For fluid-elastic interaction problem with weak solutions, there are also many interesting results.
+For weak solutions of fluid-elastic interaction problems, there are also many interesting results.
 Chambolle, Desjardins, Esteban and Grandmont \cite{CDEG2005} investigated an interaction problem between an incompressible fluid and a viscoelastic plate in 3D.
 After that, Grandmont \cite{Grandmont2008} studied a 2D incompressible fluid interacted with a 1D elastic plate.
-They construct a perturbed viscoelastic term in plate equation and analyzed the limiting problem.
-In \cite{Lengeler2014} Lengeler and R\r{u}\v{z}i\v{c}ka took a nature method to discuss the compactness issue in a 3D fluid-Koiter shell interaction problem.
-All the results above were obtained by constructing a regularized system and making energy estimate so that to pass variables to the limit with compactness principle.
+They constructed a perturbed viscoelastic term in plate equation and analyzed the limiting problem.
+In \cite{Lengeler2014}, Lengeler and R\r{u}\v{z}i\v{c}ka took a nature method to discuss the compactness issue in a 3D fluid-Koiter shell interaction problem.
+All the results above were obtained by constructing a regularized system and making energy estimates so that to pass variables to the limit with compactness principle.
 At the same time, Muha and \v{C}ani\'{c} \cite{CGM2020,MC2013,MC2013ARMA,MC2014JDE,MC2016JDE} studied the existence of weak solutions to a series of different fluid-structure interaction problems involving incompressible viscous fluid.
-They came up with a numerical-like way to prove this type of results inspired by the numerical scheme in \cite{GGCC2009}.
+They came up with a numerical-like way to prove this type of problems inspired by the numerical scheme in \cite{GGCC2009}.
 Their methods includes taking Arbitrary Lagrangian Euler mapping (ALE) to fix moving fluid domain, splitting the problem by Lie operator splitting, constructing approximation solutions with the idea of time-discrete iterative solution and proving the existence of fluid subproblem and structure subproblem respectively, so as to show the existence of the weak solution according to the compactness principle.
 More specifically, they discussed the interaction between 2D case in \cite{MC2013ARMA}, while in \cite{MC2013,MC2015} 3D cylindrical case, and linear, nonlinear Koiter shell equations were studied respectively.
-In \cite{MC2014JDE}, they consider a more realistic model associated with human arteries vessel which contains multi-layers.
+In \cite{MC2014JDE}, they considered a more realistic model associated with human arteries vessel which contains multi-layers.
 The model was abstracted into a 2D fluid interacting with a multi-layered structure including a 1D thin and a 2D thick elastic structure.
 In \cite{MC2016JDE}, Muha and \v{C}ani\'{c} considered different boundaries and took Navier-slip boundary into account in the system, which will allow both longitudinal and tangential components of displacement.
 The system was simplified to a two-dimensional case for subsequent analysis.
-Later, Trifunovi\'{c} and Wang combined this method with a hybrid approxiamtion scheme to deal with a 3D incompressible fluid coupled with a nonlinear plate equation.
+Later, Trifunovi\'{c} and Wang \cite{TW2018} combined this method with a hybrid approxiamtion scheme to deal with a 3D incompressible fluid coupled with a nonlinear plate equation.
 They used the Galerkin method for the structure subproblem and passed both spatial variable $ k $ and time discrete variable $ \Dt $ to the limit and obtained the existence of the weak solutions.
+Subsequently, they consider an interaction problem between a viscous fluid and a thermoelastic plate \cite{TW2020}.
 The latest work was \cite{CGM2020} done by \v{C}ani\'{c}, Gali\'{c} and Muha.
 They addressed a 3D nonlinear fluid-mesh-shell interaction problem with moving boundary, in which they added a net of 1D hyperbolic equations to model the elastodynamics of an elastic mesh of curved rods.
-The results improved the simple problem \cite{CGLMTW2019} defined in a fixed fluid domain.
+The results improved the simpler problem \cite{CGLMTW2019} defined in a fixed fluid domain.